helins/kafka.clj/README.md

 Then, have a look at the following examples.
 Just so we are prepared, let us require all namespaces involved.

+You can clone this repo and start a REPL, everything needed is imported in the dev namespace.

 ```clj
 ;; For Kafka :